mitchspano/apex-trigger-actions-framework/README.md

 ![DML Finalizer](images/dmlFinalizer.png)

-Finally, use static variables or within your trigger actions to register data to be used in the finalizer's execution.
+Finally, use static variables within your trigger actions to register data to be used in the finalizer's execution.

 ```java
 public with sharing class TA_Opportunity_RecalculateCategory implements TriggerAction.AfterUpdate {